pavan-sai-11/ACM-TASKS/CNN/README.md

 ### Baseline CNN Model

-A standard convolutional architecture used as a reference model to establish baseline performance.
+A standard CNN architecture used as a reference model to establish baseline performance.

 ### Regularized CNN Model

 This improved architecture includes:

 - Data augmentation
 - Batch normalization
 - Dropout regularization

 These techniques help improve generalization and reduce overfitting.